Carlos Cariño

-Carlos Augusto Cariño Medina (born October 21, 1977) is a Mexican football manager and former player.
-He was born in Mexico City.
+Carlos Augusto Cariño Medina (born 21 October 1977) is a Mexican former professional footballer and later manager of the Mexico national under-17 team.

 He began his career at UNAM, where he played 75 games between 1995 and 2000.
-Later he would go to Santos Laguna where he played 232 games between 2000 and 2006.
-After his departure from Santos Laguna he played for Veracruz, Mérida, Tijuana, Atlante UTN, Neza and finally Pumas Morelos, he retired in 2013.
+He later joined Santos Laguna, where he played 232 games between 2000 and 2006.
+He then played for Veracruz, Mérida, Tijuana, Atlante UTN, Neza, and finally Pumas Morelos; he retired in 2013.
 During his football career he played as a midfielder.

 In 2016 he began his career on the bench, when he was named assistant in the U-13 team of Club América.
-In 2018, he took charge of the UNAM Liga TDP team, later he would go on to lead various UNAM development teams.
+In 2018, he took charge of the UNAM Liga TDP team.
+He later led various UNAM development teams.

 In April 2022, Cariño was appointed interim manager of Pumas Tabasco, a team that plays in the Liga de Expansión MX.
 On May 19 he was confirmed in his position.